AstroTechies/astroneermodding/docs/guides/kitSetup.rst

 Next go to Library and add a new engine version.

-Select 4.23.x where x can be any number, and press install.
+Select 4.27.2 and press install.

 Modding Kit
 -----------